alephmembeth/causality-compositionality/readme.md

 - A preprint is available in `/preprint`.
 - Data can be found in `/analysis`, along with a do file for analysis with Stata (version 14.2).
 - The study was created with LimeSurvey (version 4.1.18+200416), using the theme `extends_vanilla`.
 Respective files can be found in `/limesurvey`.
+- Slides from a presentation on the topic (spanning the works of Livengood and Sytsma 2020, Bauer and Romann 2022, as well as Bauer and Kornmesser 2023) are available in `/slides`.

 [^1]: Bauer, Alexander Max, and Stephan Kornmesser (forthcoming): “Poisoned Babies, Shot Fathers, and Ruined Experiments.
 Experimental Evidence in Favor of the Compositionality Constraint of Actual Causation”. _Philosophy of Science_.